Vessel sinks rose in popularity in the early 2000s and have maintained a steady stream of interest over the past 10 years.

 The current trend is to have the vessel sink not exactly match the other fixtures in your bathroom.
 This draws attention and is a way to make the sink an even more stand-out feature of your bathroom.
 If this is what you have in mind, consider a more exotic textured material like hammered copper, teak wood, or marble.

 Paint and curtains can be changed easier than fixtures, so don’t decide on one without considering the other!
 You also may prefer a more neutral color scheme for marketability and future proofing.

 There are some great examples out there if you’re still undecided on a color scheme.
 Check out these beautiful bathrooms over at HouseBeautiful.com or Better Homes & Gardens.

 If you’re remodeling and keeping the same vanity, then you will need to pick a vessel sink that either works with your current plumbing setup or be willing to redo some piping.

-For new construction or complete remodels, you will have more freedom and be able to pick a vessel sink then plan the proper plumbing.
+For new construction or complete remodels, you will have more freedom and be able to pick a vessel sink before planning the proper plumbing.

 Things to consider:

-- Vessel sinks sit on top of the vanity countertop, so the counter height will need to be lower.
+- Vessel sinks sit on top of the vanity countertop, so the counter height generally should be lower than with an undermount sink.

 - Since the vessel sink is tall, children may have trouble reaching it and will need a stool.
 The good thing is they grow up, eventually!